cunhapaulo/marpstyle/README.md

 # Install

-As a prerequisite of MARP, remember to include the path to the theme files (CSS files) in your `workspace.code-workspace` in order to make them available to your slide deck.
+As a MARP´s prerequisite, remember to include the path to the theme files (CSS files) in your `workspace.code-workspace` in order to make them available to your slide deck.

 ## It might look similar to: